Welsh sports review of the year 2012

 Cleverly then made the trip to Los Angeles in November to end the challenge of Shawn Hawk in the eighth round, improving the Welshman's record to 25 wins from 25 fights.

-In March, Merthyr's Kerry Hope won the European middleweight title, beating Grzegorz Proksa in Sheffield but then lost his rematch - and his belt - to the Pole in July.
+In March, Merthyr's Kerry Hope won the European middleweight title, beating Grzegorz Proksa in Sheffield but then - and his belt - to the Pole in July.

 There were British titles for super-featherweight Gary Buckland who saw off challenger Paul Truscott, and cruiserweight Enzo Maccarinelli who beat Shane McPhilbin.
 However, former WBO champion Maccarinelli's comeback trail hit the buffers in November as he lost a Commonwealth light-heavyweight bout in two rounds to Ovill McKenzie.

-Buckland stayed busy in 2012, seeing off Innocent Anyanwu in a non-title fight before defending his belt by stopping Stephen Foster Jr in the eighth round in November.
+Buckland stayed busy in 2012, seeing off Innocent Anyanwu in a non-title fight before defending his belt by in November.

 Swansea defied all expectations in their first season back in the top flight as many pundits' tip for the drop finished 11th in the Premier League, winning admirers with their stylish brand of football.